Home/Fish/Smoked Ling

 Clinical Encyclopedia

 Smoked ling is a flavorful fish known for its firm texture and rich taste, often enjoyed in various culinary dishes.
-It is a good source of protein and essential nutrients, making it a popular choice among seafood lovers.
+It is a good source of protein and essential vitamins, making it a nutritious option for seafood lovers.

 Scientific NameMolva molva